 The list of bad fishing times is longer than best times, but the notion of poor is often not based on sound evidence.
 In fact, the idea of 'bad' fishing times usually means fishing times not included in the list of 'best' times.

 Despite conventional wisdom, a good deal of my river and stream fishing is done in the bright of day.

 Besides on many of the Taupo area rivers, (central North Island, New Zealand) where I now mostly fish, unless you get up very early and camp on the river bank, you are unlikely to be able to fish the prime lies in the pools without a long wait.
 On weekends in Winter, anyway.

-So I wait till an hour past the time banks open their doors and wander down to fish water remarkably free of anglers; most are back at their accommodations getting in some food and telling lies until they head back to the water in late afternoon.
+So I wait until an hour past the time banks open their doors and wander down to fish water remarkably free of anglers.
+Most are back at their accommodations getting some food and telling lies until they head back to the water in the late afternoon.